-- 1. The mix of accommodation in residential development must reflect the needs of the area by comprising predominantly smaller housing (mix of 1, 2 and 3 bedrooms) suitable for first time buyers, small families and elderly people seeking to downsize. - 2.
-Any affordable housing requirement, including First Homes, should be provided as an integral part of the development, to meet local need, and be of similar design and specification to market housing, so as to be tenure blind. - 3.
-Support will be given to specialist accommodation, including sheltered accommodation and supported living. - 4.
-Affordable residential accommodation should be an integral part of any development and be of similar design and specification, so as to be tenure blind. - 5.
-The layout of dwellings should be adaptable to differing needs and include storage space, meeting or exceeding the space standards in 'Technical Housing Standards Nationally Described Space Standard' March 2015 or any standard replacing that document.
+- 1. The mix of accommodation in residential development should reflect the needs of the area, including housing suitable for small families, first time buyers, elderly people and people looking for smaller homes in the parish. - 2.
+Any affordable housing requirement, including First Homes, should be provided as an integral part of the development and be of similar design and specification to market housing, so as to be tenure blind. - 3.
+Development proposals for specialist accommodation, including sheltered accommodation and supported living, will be supported. - 4.
+Wherever practicable and commercially viable, the layout of dwellings should be adaptable to differing needs, including home working, and provide storage space proportionate to the size of the house concerned.